gerhynes/python-notes/README.md

 By default Sqlite conects to a transient in-memory database.
 To save it to a file, open/create a file with `.open FILENAME` or `sqlite3 FILENAME`.

-Sqlite follows the same syntax as other SQL databases.
+SQLite follows the same syntax as other SQL databases.

 `CREATE TABLE table_name (column_name datatype);`